BradyFalcon/FalconBank/README.md

 -Add Log4j
 -Front-end needs EventListener to display dates of transaction Getting Started
+First open up your cmd line.
+Then type in git clone
+After cloning repository, I used Visual Studio to run my frontend service.
+To do this, open up the folder you have the application saved into, after opening the terminal inside Visual studio you have to change directory.
+Use the command in the visual studio terminal: cd front-end service/src.
-(include git clone command) (include all environment setup steps)
+When you are in the src folder in the terminal use the command npm install.
+This will install all the files you need for (include git clone command) (include all environment setup steps)

 Be sure to include BOTH Windows and Unix command